 - Redwood County Class 1B Blind or Permanently Disabled Application

-- Special Agricultural Homestead: Please contact county assessor’s office for correct form.
+- Special Agricultural Homestead: Please contact the Assessor’s office for the form.

 - Special Agricultural Homestead Fact Sheet

-- Disabled Veterans’ Homestead Property Tax Exclusion: Please contact county assessor’s office for correct form
+- Disabled Veterans’ Homestead Property Tax Exclusion: Please contact the Assessor’s office for the form.

 - Property Tax Fact Sheets